elixir-lsp/elixir-ls/README.md

 ElixirLS's Dialyzer integration uses internal, undocumented Dialyzer APIs, and so it won't be robust against changes to these APIs in future Erlang versions.

+## Troubleshooting

+Basic troubleshooting steps:
+* Restart your editor (which will restart ElixirLS)
+* After stopping your editor, remove the entire `.elixir_ls` directory, then restart your editor
+  * NOTE: This will cause you to have to re-run the entire dialyzer build

+If your code doesn't compile in ElixirLS, it may be because ElixirLS compiles code with `MIX_ENV=test` (by default).
+So if you are missing some configuration in the test environment, your code may not compile.

 ## Building and running

 Run `mix compile`, then `mix elixir_ls.release -o <release_dir>`.
 This builds the language server and debugger as a set of `.ez` archives and creates `.sh` and `.bat` scripts to launch them.